ddspringle/TinyPngCFML/README.md

 ## Contributing

 This project is actively being maintained and monitored by Denard Springle.
-If you would like to contribute to this example please feel free to fork, modify and send a pull request!
+If you would like to contribute to this project please feel free to fork, modify and send a pull request!

 ## License